Halle Berry Thrills Fans By Going Braless Under Wet Shirt In Birthday Post

 Halle Berry decided to share a steamy post to celebrate her birthday, and her fans were loving it.

-In the sexy Instagram post, the Perfect Stranger actress wore a soaking wet white sleeveless shirt that clung to her every curve.
+In the sexy Instagram post, the Perfect Stranger actress wore a soaking wet, white sleeveless shirt that clung to her every curve.
 The shirt read, “No Bra Club,” and it was clear that Berry was not wearing a bra.
 Shot from the waist up, the photo also highlighted Berry’s slim waist.
 The actress’ hair was windblown, and she held her arms outstretched at her sides.

 Naturally, the snap did not go unnoticed.
 Within an hour of going live, it had raked in over 140,000 likes and 4,000 comments.
 Many of Berry’s fans wished her a happy birthday, while others simply left behind fire emoji.
 Others commented on the sensual nature of the pic.